salsita/node-pg-migrate/README.md

 - `pg-migrate up {N}` - runs N up migrations from the current state.
 - `pg-migrate down` - runs a single down migration.
 - `pg-migrate down {N}` - runs N down migrations from the current state.
+- `pg-migrate unlock` - unlocks migrations (if previous up/down migration failed and was not automatically unlocked).

 ### Configuration